nemisig/nemisig2022/index.md

 ## Venue

-This year, NEMISIG will be in Newark NJ, at NJIT.
+This year, NEMISIG will be in Newark NJ, at NJIT. **[Click Here to Register!](https://docs.google.com/forms/d/e/1FAIpQLSd8qFsX0E-iSvKRIPhZrjBxCZ3pJn8I4xrWtzYY0y7db0oDuw/viewform).**

 **It will be on Saturday, June 4th 2022 in the Campus Center, in the Faculty Dining Hall (2nd Floor CC) and Campus Center Terrace.**